-Cardiovascular disease (CVD) and hypertension are examples of non-communicable diseases (NCD) considered the next epidemic in Nigeria, due to the rapid epidemiological transition taking place.
-1 In a national survey of NCD, only about a third of hypertensives were aware of their condition.
-2 Of those aware, only half were on any form of treatment, and of those that were on treatment, less than one third were effectively controlled.
-The level of awareness, treatment and control of hypertension is relatively low world-wide. ^{3,4} Apart from poor compliance to treatment, other factors may be contributory, such as, lack of access to health care and non-adherence to therapeutic guidelines by the health care giver/provider.
-5 Among the reasons for lack of recognition and control of hypertension in Nigeria may be the lack of knowledge about hypertension and other cardiovascular (CV) risk factors with their complications.
+90 Cardiovascular disease (CVD) and hypertension are examples of non-communicable diseases (NCD) considered the next epidemic in Nigeria, due to the rapid epidemiological transition taking place.1 In a national survey of NCD, only about a third of hypertensives were aware of their condition.2 Of those aware, only half were on any form of treatment, and of those that were on treatment, less than one third were effectively controlled.
+The level of awareness, treatment and control of hypertension is relatively low world-wide.^{3, 4} Apart from poor adherence to treatment, other factors may be contributory, such as, lack of access to health care and non-adherence to therapeutic guidelines by the health care giver/provider.^{5,6} Among the reasons for lack of recognition and control of hypertension in Nigeria may be the lack of knowledge about hypertension and other cardiovascular (CV) risk factors with their complications.
 Many are unaware of the risks associated with allowing asymptomatic conditions to remain untreated and often lack motivation to change their lifestyle and comply with treatment.
-Also, primary care physicians may fail to recognize the importance of early and aggressive treatment to achieve goals.
-Lack of knowledge of appropriate target BP has been shown to be associated with poor BP control.
-Better knowledge has been shown to improve adherence to lifestyle changes and medication.
-Studies on knowledge about hypertension and cardiovascular diseases (CVD) risk factors in the general population are lacking in Nigeria.
-Such knowledge is important in policy formulation for prevention and population are lacking in Nigeria.
-Such knowledge is important in policy formulation for prevention and management.
-We set out to examine the level of basic knowledge, to identify gaps in knowledge and understanding of hypertension and CV risk factors among people living in rural south western Nigeria.
+Also, primary care physicians may fail to recognize the importance of early and aggressive treatment to targets.
+Lack of knowledge of appropriate target BP has been shown to be associated with poor BP control.7 Better knowledge has been shown to improve adherence to lifestyle changes and medication.8

+104 Studies on knowledge about hypertension and CVD risk factors amongst health workers9 and patients in hospital based settings10-12 have been documented in Nigeria, but there is little information about this in the general population.
+Such knowledge is important in policy formulation for prevention and management of CVD.
+The present study was conducted to assess the knowledge and understanding of hypertension and CV risk factors among people living in rural south western Nigeria.
 The level of awareness and management of CV risk factors and CVD in this population was also assessed.
-Identification of gaps in knowledge can aid in the development of health education and health promotion materials that can be utilized in the community to fill the deficiencies.
+Identification of gaps in knowledge can aid in the development of health education and health promotion materials that can be utilized in the community to address the deficiencies.
 These will increase the knowledge of the public locally about hypertension and other CV risk factors.

-Methods
+112 Methods

-This work was part of a community-based descriptive, non-interventional, cross-sectional survey of cardiometabolic risk factors conducted from December 2002 to November 2005 in Egbeda Local Government Area (ELGA), a rural community in southwestern Nigeria.
+113 This work was part of a community-based descriptive, non-interventional, cross-sectional survey of cardiometabolic risk factors conducted from December 2002 to November 2005 in Egbeda Local Government Area (ELGA), a rural community in southwestern Nigeria.
 A complete description of the design and scope of this study is presented elsewhere.
-9 The study protocol was evaluated and approved by the Ethics of Human Research Committee of the Oyo State Ministry of Health.
+13 The study protocol was evaluated and approved by the Ethics of Human Research Committee of the Oyo State Ministry of Health.
 A systematic random sample of dwellings was selected from lists drawn up by field enumerators.
-Consecutive eligible adults were selected as the respondent.
-Maximum of three respondents were chosen per household.
-Community health extension workers (CHEW) collected the data for the study after being trained in basic interviewing techniques and standard methods of obtaining physical measurements.
+Consecutive eligible adults were selected as respondents.
+A maximum of three respondents were chosen per household.
+Community health extension workers (CHEWs) collected the data for the study after being trained in basic interviewing techniques and standard methods of obtaining physical measurements.
 Individual consent was obtained verbally and where possible by written consent.